jennyzeng/Minecraft-AI/docs/final.md

 ### Traditional Machine Learning

 As we mentioned earlier in the data preprocessing section, the biomes may be distinguished purely based on the colors.
-Thus,  we decide to try Traditional Machine learning methods to see if they have better performance in these biomes.
+Thus,  we decide to try Traditional Machine learning methods to see if they have better performance in weather and biome predictions.
 Specifically, since the colors (RGB) of desert and mesa are very distinguishable, the dataset for this biome is pretty structured.
 For instance, in Figure 5 (Desert), 6 (Forest), 7 (Mesa), the construction of each Figure is very different and distinguishable.
 Consequently, we want to try constructing Support Vector Machine (SVM) and Random Forest.

 Since we have three classes, R, G and B, We have tried MultiOutputClassifier with SVM and random forest.
 SVM is defined by a convex optimisation problem (no local minima) for which there are efficient methods and helps avoid over-fitting.
 However, SVM was very inefficient to train especially with large dataset.
 So we prefer to use random forest.
 Random forest, since it is nothing more than a bunch of Decision Trees combined, can handle categorical (binary) features very well.
 The other main advantage is that, because of how it is constructed (used bagging) these algorithms handle very well high dimensional spaces as well as large number of training examples.